intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

 types as 64 bit and has no `long long` types while Windows DPC++ treats `long` types like 32-bit integers and `long long` types like 64-bit integers.
 Differences between the primitive types can cause applications to use incompatible libclc built-ins.
-A remangler creates multiple libspriv files with different remangled function names to support both Windows and Linux.
+A remangler creates multiple libspirv files with different remangled function names to support both Windows and Linux.
 When building a SYCL application targeting the CUDA backend the driver will link the device code with